HSBNE/hsbne.github.com/admin/dispute.md

 - Abandoning maintenance by starting a repair and not either officially handing it over or completing it.
 - Operating a repair in an unreasonable fashion, such as removing parts and not storing them safely, losing parts, etc.
 - Failing to secure the site appropriately (ie lock everything up).
+- Swiping on a tool for the purpose of allowing another person to use the tool, where that person cannot be reasonably be interpreted as your guest under the guest policy.
+- Failing to use PPE that is marked as mandatory on the wiki for a tool or an area.

 #### Electrical
 - Violating the “Site modifications and electrical work” policy